pierce403/hackfables/README.md

 include::../modules/ROOT/pages/your-parable.adoc[]
 ```

 - Submit a Pull Request.
 CI will build the site and deploy to GitHub Pages on merge to `main`.
+The site will be available at https://hackfables.org.

 ## License

-Content is licensed under [CC BY-SA 4.0](LICENSE).
-Code/config is MIT unless noted otherwise.
+All content and configuration in this repository are licensed under CC0 1.0 Universal (see `LICENSE`).